ashfaqur/todo-service/README.md

 Identifier Strategy
 - Todo IDs use a database-generated auto-increment `BIGINT` primary key.
 - This simplifies indexing and ensures efficient numeric lookups.
-- The service is assumed to run against a single database instance.
-- In distributed or horizontally scaled environments, a UUID-based strategy could be considered.

 Timestamps
 - All timestamps are represented in ISO-8601 format using UTC (e.g., `2026-03-01T10:00:00Z`).
-- The service uses `Instant` internally for time calculations.
-- The current time (`now`) is derived from an injected `Clock` to ensure deterministic and testable behavior.
-- Overdue transitions are evaluated using application time (`dueAt < now`).
 - Clients are expected to provide `dueAt` values in UTC.

 Out of Scope